vsylenko/temporal-102-java/exercises/debug-activity/README.md

 1. Edit the `Starter.java` file, which creates the input data and starts the Workflow
-   * Lines 42-56 create and populate Pizza class instances (`pizza1` and `pizza2`) representing
-   pizzas, which are then added to an ArrayList named `items` used in the `PizzaOrder` class used as input to the Workflow.
+   * Code in the `createPizzaOrder` method creates and populates two Pizza objects (`pizza1` and `pizza2`) and adds them to a list, which represents the order and is used as input to the Workflow.
-3. Create and populate another Pizza class instance, named `pizza3`, representing a third pizza added to the order.
+2. Create and populate another Pizza object named `pizza3`, which represents a third pizza added to the order.
 It should have the following values:
    * Description: "Medium, with extra cheese"
    * Price: 1300
-4. Add `pizza3` to the `items` ArrayList
+3. Add `pizza3` to the order list
-5. Save the changes and close the editor
+4. Save the changes and close the editor
-6. Compile your changes with `mvn clean compile`
+5. Compile your changes with `mvn clean compile`
-7. Submit this pizza order by starting the Workflow: `mvn exec:java -Dexec.mainClass="pizzaworkflow.Starter"`
+6. Submit this pizza order by starting the Workflow:
+   `mvn exec:java -Dexec.mainClass="pizzaworkflow.Starter"`

 Although the Workflow *should* complete within a few seconds, you will probably find that it never does, so open the Web UI and look at the